dinerojs/dinero.js/packages/dinero.js/README.md

 ## ⚡️ Quick start

-Pure `Dinero` objects are minimal.
+`Dinero` objects are minimal.
 Every function in `dinero.js` is side-effect free, allowing you only to bundle exactly what you use.

 ```js
 import { USD } from "@dinero.js/currencies";